Xdfx00/Virtualizor-database-scripts/README.md

 ---

+🛑 Important Notes
+Ensure no Virtualizor operations are running during execution.

+---

 ## 📜 About

 This script is designed for **Virtualizor installations using the EMPS stack** (Embedded MySQL + PHP stack) and performs the following actions: